High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 Another important criterion for ground motion prediction methods is that the variability in predicted peak amplitudes is accurately characterized.
 To evaluate the variability of the GWM predictions, we compare their total standard deviation to the variability in the real data, and to the predictions of the two GMMs.

 To measure prediction residuals, we fit a simple, custom GMM to the PGA and PGV of the real data, as a function of magnitude $M$, hypocentral distance $R$, and $V_{S30}$.
-We use ordinary least squares and find
+We use ordinary least squares and find:

-We then calculate residuals by subtracting the predictions of equations \ref{eq:GMPE_PGA} and \ref{eq:GMPE_PGV} (i) from the real data ($\epsilon_i^{Data}$), (ii) from the GWM ($\epsilon_i^{GWM}$), (iii) from the GMM of \citeA{boore2014nga} ($\epsilon_i^{Boore14}$), and (iv) from the GMM of \citeA{kanno2006new} ($\epsilon_i^{Kanno06}$).
-The distribution of these residuals (Figure \ref{fig:histogram_stats_PGA_PGV}) is very similar between the real data and the GWM for both PGA and PGV, including extreme values.
-This indicates that the GWM synthetics have a similar number of waveforms with above- or below-average peak amplitudes as the real data set.
-The PGA residuals for the two published GMMs likewise have similar variances to the real data but are slightly shifted toward negative values.
-This shift reflects the larger average bias of the GMMs, as previously shown in Figure \ref{fig:bias_IM}.
+We then calculate logarithmic residuals by subtracting the predictions of equations \ref{eq:GMPE_PGA} and \ref{eq:GMPE_PGV} (i) from the real data, (ii) from the GWM, (iii) from the GMM of \citeA{boore2014nga}, and (iv) from the GMM of \citeA{kanno2006new}.
+The distribution of these residuals (Figure \ref{fig:histogram_stats_PGA_PGV}) is similar between the real data and the GWM synthetics for both PGA and PGV.
+This indicates that the GWM synthetics have a similar spread around the median prediction as the real data set.

-The standard deviations of the distribution of residuals are very similar for all four cases: for PGA they are 0.398, 0.399, 0.428, and 0.404 log-units, for the real data, the GWM synthetics, the \citeA{boore2014nga} GMM and the \citeA{kanno2006new} GMM, respectively.
-For PGV they are 0.356, 0.357, 0.387, and 0.368, respectively.
+The standard deviations of the distribution of residuals are very similar for all four cases: for PGA they are 0.422 (real-data), 0.420 (GWM synthetics), 0.433 (\citeA{boore2014nga} GMM) and 0.465 (\citeA{kanno2006new} GMM) in logarithmic units.
+For PGV they are 0.376, 0.366, 0.398, and 0.404, respectively.
 That is, for all four cases, about 68$\%$ of amplitudes fall between $40\%$ ($10^{-0.4}$) and $251\%$ ($10^{0.4}$) of the median predicted amplitude value.